 Add the cornflour and malt vinegar and fold carefully into the meringue.

 Spoon onto your grease tray and shape into whichever pavlova shape you prefer.

-Whip the cream until soft peaks form than fold in the lemon curd.
+Whip the cream until soft peaks just form form than fold in the lemon curd.
 Spread over the top of the pavlova and place the raspberries on top.